ElizaLo/Product-Management-and-Leadership/README.md

 - Balancing the various requests that come to her (e.g. production bugs, sales team requests, customers feature requests, etc)

 -------------------------------------
+# Soft-skillset for Manager

 # Essential Feedback

-A way to think about feedback that avoids this is as 'reinforcing' or 'redirecting'.
+A way to think about feedback that avoids this is as **'reinforcing'** or **'redirecting'**.
 In this framing, all feedback is positive.

 **Reinforcing feedback** is when your feedback encourages someone to continue a certain behavior.